A scholarly, multi-disciplinary full-text database.

 Index to literature covering lesbian, gay, bisexual & transgender (LGBT) issues and including the full text of the most important and historically significant LGBT journals, magazines and regional newspapers, as well as dozens of full text monographs.

-License Information: There are no restrictions to the number of simultaneous users.
-Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and to "walk-in" users of the University of Saskatchewan Library for educational, research, and non-commercial personal use.
-It is accessible in the library, on campus, and remotely.
-Systematic copying or downloading of electronic resource content is not permitted by Canadian and International Copyright law.
+Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and walk-in users, for educational, research, and non-commercial personal use.
+Systematic copying or downloading of electronic resource content is not permitted by Canadian and international copyright law.

 Database for international literature in sociology, with content from journals, conference papers, and books.
 Major areas of coverage include radical sociology, substance abuse and addiction, economic development, and mass phenomena and political interactions.

-License Information: There are no restrictions to the number of simultaneous users.
-Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and to "walk-in" users of the University of Saskatchewan Library for their occasional use, for educational, research, and non-commercial personal use.
-It is accessible in the library, on campus, and remotely.
-Systematic copying or downloading of electronic resource content, including the downloading of a full issue, is not permitted by Canadian and International Copyright law.
+Access is restricted to current students, faculty, and staff of the University of Saskatchewan, and walk-in users, for educational, research, and non-commercial personal use.
+Systematic copying or downloading of electronic resource content is not permitted by Canadian and international copyright law.